aguiarla/gonogo/README.md

 # gonogo
-Go/NoGo tasks programmed in medPC
+Go/NoGo tasks programmed in medPC for data acquisition, in Matlab for data analysis.
-We also included other files that are important for data analysis